-Giving preschool children the opportunity to learn another language.
+Giving preschool children the opportunity to learn in another language.

 From term one 2019, funding will be available to allow around 3,000 preschool children across Victoria the chance to learn a language in addition to English.

-The funding will allow services to deliver these language programs at no additional costs to their service or to parents and carers.
+The funding will allow services to deliver language programs at no additional cost to services or parents.